April 11, 2018

 A worker’s comp settlement on a back injury can be anywhere from $200,000 to $400,000.
 But that fancy new security camera system caught the construction worker running around just five minutes before he hobbled into the foreman’s office.
 The claim is dismissed.
 Employees will be on their best behavior, knowing they are being watched.
 They won’t waste time as much, and with the boss looking, they’ll do their job effectively.

 Last night, one of your security cameras caught the thief in the act.
 He wasn’t wearing a mask, and parked his car well within range of the security cameras, giving a clear view of his license plate.
 Open and shut case, your tools are returned – if the thief didn’t see the cameras and decide against the crime in the first place.

-At another construction site, you not only had security cameras, but you hired virtual guards to monitor the premises 24/7.
+At another construction site, you not only had security cameras, but you hired virtual security officers to monitor the premises 24/7.
 Using video analytics any intrusion is detected and an alert is sent to a central command center for review, covering far more than a physical security guard.
 You can also use a virtual patrol service that can act as a guard checking on fences, gates or high valued equipment.

 Using solar-powered security cameras can provide direct savings to your power bill.
 The mobile platforms also mean you can rearrange the cameras within the job site, or to other sites if needed.

 The cameras also come with two-way audio capabilities.
 A virtual security officer can warn off any intruders, preventing the crime entirely and saving you money.